-2.3.4 Sensitive Resources Mitigation Measures to be Implemented with Proposed Project
+2.3.4 Sensitive Resources Mitigation Measures to be Implemented with Proposed Project and receptors.

-As described in the discussion of the Project Background, the proposed investigations have been sited through desktop evaluation and coordination with the engineering team to avoid sensitive resources and receptors.
 Access to the proposed investigation locations is limited due to the number of private properties in the Project Area, therefore, field verification to confirm that sensitive resources have been fully avoided has not been conducted.
 For that reason, there remains a potential for effects to sensitive resources at the proposed investigation locations.